-12. Retaliation: Retaliation is an adverse action taken against a Complainant, Respondent, Reporting Party, or any other person because the individual engaged in a protected activity.
+- 12. Retaliation: Retaliation is an adverse action taken against a Complainant, Respondent, Reporting Party, or any other person because the individual engaged in a protected activity.
 An adverse action is any action that is reasonably likely to deter a person from engaging in a protected activity, including intimidation, threats, coercion, or discrimination.
 Adverse action does not include petty slights or trivial annoyances.
-Protected activity includes:

-- a.
-Opposing a practice that is unlawful or that the individual reasonably believes is unlawful; - Filing a report or complaint, serving as a witness, assisting someone with a complaint, or participating in or declining to participate in an investigation, proceeding, hearing, informal resolution, or grievance process pertaining to a reported violation of any university policy; - c.
-Participating in the university's religious or disability accommodation processes; - d.
+Protected activity includes: - a.
+Opposing a practice that is unlawful or that the individual reasonably believes is unlawful; - Filing a report or complaint, serving as a witness, assisting someone with a complaint, or participating in or declining to participate in an investigation, proceeding, hearing, informal resolution, or grievance process pertaining to a reported violation of any university policy; - Participating in the university's religious or disability accommodation processes; - d.
 Requesting pregnancy modifications; or - e.
-Requesting or using protected leave. - B. The following key terms apply to alleged Discriminatory Misconduct under this Policy: - 1.
-Chief Civil Rights Officer: The university's Chief Civil Rights Officer & Title IX Coordinator. - Complaint: An oral or written report to the university that can objectively be understood as a request to investigate and make a determination about the allegation(s) in the report.
+Requesting or using protected leave. - B. The following key terms apply to alleged Prohibited Conduct under this Policy: - Chief Civil Rights Officer: The university's Chief Civil Rights Officer & Title IX Coordinator. - 2.
+Complaint: An oral or written report to the university that can objectively be understood as a request to investigate and make a determination about the allegation(s) in the report. - 3.
+Complainant: - a.
+A student or employee who is alleged to have been subjected to conduct that may constitute discrimination, harassment, or retaliation; or - b.
+A person other than a student or employee who is alleged to have been subjected to conduct that could constitute discrimination, harassment, or retaliation. - 4.

-3. Complainant:

-- a.
-A student or employee who is alleged to have been subjected to conduct that may constitute discrimination, harassment, or retaliation; or - A person other than a student or employee who is alleged to have been subjected to conduct that could constitute discrimination, harassment, or retaliation. - 4.
 Reporting Party: A person who reports alleged violations of this Policy, and who is neither a Complainant nor a Respondent. - 5.
-Respondent: A person who is alleged to have violated this Policy. - 6.
-Affirmative Consent: Affirmative Consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
-It is the responsibility of each person involved to ensure they have the Affirmative Consent of the other(s) to engage in each sexual activity.
+Respondent: A person who is alleged to have violated this Policy.